-To enable the Company to pursue its principal activities, it sought admission of its securities onto the UK Access Segment of the Aquis Stock Exchange Growth Market (AQSE) through a Placing to raise the necessary funds required for the execution of the business strategy.
-The Placing was successfully completed during the year, and the Company's shares were admitted for trading on 8 July 2021.
+To enable the Company to pursue its principal activities, it sought admission of its securities onto the UK Access Segment of AQSE Growth Market through a Placing to raise the necessary funds required for the execution of the business strategy.
+The Placing was successfully completed during the year, and the Company's shares were admitted to trading on 8 July 2021.